 There are many types of bearing available.
 A local magnetic meridian is used to measure a magnetic bearing.
 A grid meridian is considered for the measurement of grid bearing, and a geodetic meridian for geodetic bearing.

-Bearing is used for specific purposes surveys.
+Bearing is used for specific purposes of surveys.
 They are represented by cardinal directions.
 It starts with North or South and then the angle and at last ends with East or West.
 This East or West denotes the quadrant.
-Bearing is always done respected to North or South angle lines.
+Bearing is always done with respect to North or South angle lines.

-The measurements always take place in a clockwise direction in North-East and South-West, representing the first and third quadrant.
-It takes anticlockwise measurements in North-West and South-East directions which are second and fourth quadrant.
+The measurements always occur clockwise in North-East and South-West, representing the first and third quadrants.
+It takes anticlockwise measurements in North-West and South-East directions which are the second and fourth quadrants.

 Main Differences Between Azimuth and Bearing